Scottish Castles Association Archive

 Peter and Margaret Rourke’s collection of photographs of Scottish Castles (SCA/4)

-This collection contains the photographic archives of the late Peter and Margaret Rourke, amateur photographers from Perth of some note who recorded and photographed castles and fortified houses in Scotland over 25 years resulting in an extensive collection of photographs of castles, retained as slides, with some of them indexed and digitised onto VHS videos.
+This collection contains the photographic archives of the late Peter and Margaret Rourke, amateur photographers from Perth of some note who recorded and photographed castles and fortified houses in Scotland over 25 years resulting in an extensive collection of photographs of castles, retained as slides, with some of them indexed and digitised onto VHS videos and CDs.
 Aberdeen University also hold an additional collection of Rourke’s work (GB 0231 MS 3498).

-Andrew Kerr Slide Collection (SCA/5)
+Geraldine Simpson Slide Collection (SCA/5)

 Dr Alastair Maxwell-Irving Collection (SCA/6)